-Electrical safety for framers is essential
+Electrical safety for farmers

 Electrical power providers, UK Power Networks, is working with the National Farmers’ Union to make farmers more aware of the importance of electrical safety.